ironicbrew/horizontally-scaling-socket.io/README.md

 npm i
 ```

-Spin up a redis server
-Fill in the missing environment variables in nodemon.json using your redis server's information
+Spin up a redis server and fill in the missing environment variables in nodemon.json using your redis server's information

 ```
 npm start